27th October 2017

 As manager of the National Leaving Care Benchmarking Forum (NLCBF) I am delighted to have been given the opportunity to write a blog for SOLACE during ‘care leavers week’.
 With the DfE consultation on Corporate parenting principles; local offer; and extending personal advisor support for all care leavers to 25 years out recently I thought corporate parenting of care leavers would be a timely subject to briefly explore.

 The NLCBF is a forum of over 90 local authority leaving care service managers who come together to benchmark and share best practice.
-We work in partnership with DfE, DWP, HMPPS, Ofsted and other government departments to develop leaving care related policy.
-We have an active young people’s benchmarking forum which brings together care leavers from across England to share experiences and co-produce our work programme.
+We work in partnership with DfE, DWP, HMPPS, Ofsted and other government departments to develop leaving care-related policy.
+We have an active young people’s benchmarking forum which brings together care leavers from across England to share experiences and co-produced our work programme.

 The concept of corporate parenting has been around for many years but until recently has tended to conjure up images of ‘parenting’ ‘children’ in care.
 When the latest government strategy on leaving care, ‘Keep on caring’ was published in July 2016 one of its key aims was to embed the culture of corporate parenting, not just for children but for care leavers up to the age of 25.
 This requirement was enshrined in law in the Children and Social Work Act 2017 with 7 corporate parenting principles: